azuqua/azuqua.py/README.md

 azuquaObject = azuqua.Azuqua()

-# login returns a list of orgs
+# login returns a list of orgs associated with the username
 orgs = azuquaObject.login(EMAIL, PASSWORD)
 for org in orgs:
 	for flo in org.flos():